HHRy/radiant-liveblog-extension/README.markdown

 <code>rake radiant:extensions:liveblog:migrate</code>

+As well as the extra fields and associations needed for the liveblogging being created, you'll also find two new snippets - liveblog-content and liveblog-heading.
+These are used by the default layout to display your liveblog to your users.

 Once the rake is complete, you will need to add an Archive page called <tt>Liveblogs</tt>
 and a layout called <tt>LiveblogLayout</tt>